Please click on each section of the

 Photocopies of your exam certificates and transcripts

 1 educational reference (2 employer references are required for offers based on work experience).
-Your reference must be submitted on official headed paper
+Your reference must be submitted on official headed paper.
+A reference is not required for the International Foundation Course and Foundation Leading to courses.

 Evidence of sponsorship – if applicable